-A recent change to this worksheet removed steps (l), (m) and (n).
-If you used an earlier version of this worksheet to complete your income tax return for any year from 20 May 2002, you can now use this new version; and if you get a different value for your foreign tax credit (r) you can lodge a request for an amendment for that year.
+Worksheet 2 was changed in October 2006 to remove steps (I), (m) and (n).
+If you used an earlier version of this worksheet to complete your income tax return for any year from 20 May 2002, you can now use this new version.
+If you get a different value for your foreign tax credit (r) for any year from 20 May 2002, you can lodge a request for an amendment for that year.